 Can not you smell the grill focusing on those hamburgers and hot dogs at this time?

-1. Lodge L410 Pre-Seasoned Sportsman's Charcoal Grill
+1. Lodge Cast Iron Sportsman's Grill.
+Large Charcoal Hibachi-Style Grill

 The Lodge Sportsman's Charcoal Grill is entirely made from cast iron.
 It is rather well made and durable, although it's heavy at 27 pounds.
 Is a lid for smoking.